surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03A-Install Kubewarden.md

 ### Step 3A.1 ) Installation of Cert-manager

 Kubewarden chart depends on cert-manager .
 Since it is a dependency we will have to first install cert-manager .

-You can install the latest version of `cert-manager` by running the following commands:
+To Install latest version of `cert-manager` click on Rancher CLI on Rancehr server UI and run below commands :

 ```
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/latest/download/cert-manager.yaml